Carnivores live in our house.

 Marinated Pepper Steak with Gravy (gluten-free, candida-diet)

-steak (round steak, rib steak, porterhouse, t-bone – they’ll all work.
-We used T-bone steak in this photo)
+4 steaks (round steak, rib steak, porterhouse, t-bone – they’ll all work.
+We used T-bone steak in this photo.)

 1/2 c.
-Coconut Aminos or Bragg’s Liquid Aminos (taste like soy sauce but healthier for you)
+Bragg’s Liquid Aminos (taste like soy sauce but healthier for you)

 1/2 t. black pepper